 WILDFIRE PREVENTION

 CDWP staff, in partnership with its maintenance and operations provider (Contracted Services) and Engineering Provider (Contracted Services) is responsible for electric facility design, maintenance, and inspection, including vegetation management.
-The City facilities are nearly 100% underground with only 3 poles spanning 78 linear feet of Cable in the entire system (Exhibit A).
+The City facilities are nearly 100% underground with the exception of only 3 poles spanning approximately 78 linear feet, with a total of roughly 105 linear feet of overhead cable, including the dive to underground cable.

+in the entire system (Exhibit A).
 These poles are where the City transitions power from SCE to one of our WDATs.
 This site is located in one of the City’s Treatment Plant facilities outside of any wildfire threat areas.
 Although CDWP’s electrical distribution system is nearly 100% underground, CDWP follows best practices to prevent ignition of wildfires from its equipment.
 These items include:

 Performs routine maintenance of all distribution facilities.